 U.S. Charges Former Intelligence Analyst With Leaking Classified Data To Reporter

 Federal agents have arrested a former intelligence analyst and charged him with giving classified information to a reporter.
-The Justice Department says Daniel Everette Hale, 31, of Nashville, Tenn., used his Top Secret computer to print out dozens of documents related to counterterrorism operations while working as a contractor for the National Geospatial-Intelligence Agency, or NGA.
+The Justice Department says Daniel Everette Hale, 31, of Nashville, Tenn., used his top-secret computer to print out dozens of documents related to counterterrorism operations while working as a contractor for the National Geospatial-Intelligence Agency, or NGA.

-The activities in question are nearly five years old, according to an indictment unsealed Thursday.
-The document says Hale first met the reporter in question in April 2013, when he was still in the U.S. Air Force and working for the National Security Agency.
-Hale began sharing information the next year, when he was out of the military and working for defense contractor Leidos at the NGA, according to the indictment.
+The instances in question occurred nearly five years ago, according to an indictment unsealed Thursday.
+Hale first met the reporter in question in April 2013, when he was still in the U.S. Air Force and working for the National Security Agency, according to the court documents.
+He began sharing information the next year, when he had left the military and was working for defense contractor Leidos at the NGA.

-Hale could face up to 50 years in prison if he's convicted of the charges against him, which range from disclosure of classified intelligence to theft of government property.
-He was expected to appear in federal court in Nashville later Thursday.

-The Justice Department says in a statement that Hale met with the reporter "on multiple occasions, and, at times, communicated with the reporter via an encrypted messaging platform."
+The Justice Department said in a statement that Hale met with the reporter "on multiple occasions, and, at times, communicated with the reporter via an encrypted messaging platform."

 Starting in February 2014, according to the department, Hale printed six classified documents that were later published by the reporter's news outlet.